earthspecies/beans-zero/README.md

 [Huggingface](https://huggingface.co/datasets/EarthSpeciesProject/BEANS-Zero)

 ## What can I do with beanz-zero ?
-beanz-zero offers several tools.
+beanz-zero offers several tools:

 1. A cli tool to:
     - fetch the dataset from Huggingface `beanz-fetch`
-    - list all component datasets `beanz-info` or info on a particular dataset `beanz-info <dataset_name>`
+    - list all component datasets `beanz-info` or get info on a particular dataset `beanz-info <dataset_name>`
-    - or just evaluate the results if you already have them in a predictions file `beanz-evaluate`
+    - compute evaluation metrics if you already have a predictions file with `beanz-evaluate`
 2. A `run_benchmark` function to run your model on the dataset and get evaluation metrics directly.

-Run ```python cli.py --help``` to see the available commands.
+Run ```python cli.py --help``` to see the available commands and a description.

 ### Fetch the dataset
 Make sure you have installed beans-zero and have activated the virtual environment
 ```bash
 beanz-fetch
 ```
-### I have my predictions ready.
-How can I evaluate my model predictions ?
+### I have my model predictions ready.
+How can I evaluate them ?
 Your predictions file should be a csv or a jsonl (json lines, oriented as 'records') file with the following fields:
 - `prediction`: the predicted string output of your model for each example
 - `label`: the expected output (just copy the `output` field from the dataset for that example)